Mills County, Texas: History

-This isolated part of Texas, popularly referred to as a "no man's land," also attracted a variety of criminals, and minimal and often corrupt law enforcement allowed crime to surge.
+This isolated part of Texas, popularly referred to as a no-man's land, also attracted a variety of criminals, and minimal and often corrupt law enforcement allowed crime to surge.
 The first law officer was W.W.
-Queen, who took his position in 1883 before Mills County formed; there are no reliable records documenting the existence of law enforcement officers before then.
+Queen, who took his position in 1883 before Mills County formed; no reliable records document the existence of law enforcement officers before then.
 Other sustained problems roiled the area, including native incursions, conflicts related to the cattle business, community feuds, agrarian discontent, and political unrest.
 This tumultuous environment was a crucible for violence.
 Only a few pioneers joined the Confederate Army during the Civil War because they were needed at home to fight their own "war" against the attacks of natives and outlaws.

-Originally organized to protect settlers, vigilante "committees" formed with the tacit approval of law officials that degenerated into thieving, vindictive, and murderous groups that terrorized the area, killing an estimated one hundred people—many of them innocent—during their reign in Central Texas.
-Also known as "The Assembly," they were veiled in secrecy and bound by a strict code of silence, which heightened settlers' fear.
-The earliest one started at Williams Ranch in 1869, called the "Honest Man's Club," that was supposed to rid the town of criminals.
-Soon a feud erupted between it and another group, the "Trigger Mountain Mob," which was the salvo that launched the mob's rule.
-Groups operating in Mills County were sometimes collectively referred to as "The Mills County Mob."
-The mob's control of the area started to subside with the arrival of the railroad in 1887, which helped bring civilized norms.
-The Texas Rangers were eventually called to the territory in 1890 to quell the mob's depravities, though its activity continued into the early twentieth century.
+Originally organized to protect settlers, vigilante "committees" formed with the tacit approval of law officials that degenerated into thieving, vindictive, and murderous groups that terrorized the area, killing an estimated 100 people during their reign in Central Texas.
+Also known as The Assembly, they were veiled in secrecy and bound by a strict code of silence, which heightened settlers' fear.
+The earliest one started at Williams Ranch in 1869, called the Honest Man's Club, that was supposed to rid the town of criminals.
+Soon, a feud erupted between another group, the Trigger Mountain Mob, and it, which was the salvo that launched the mob's rule.
+Groups operating in Mills County were sometimes collectively referred to as the Mills County Mob.
+The mob's control of the area started to subside with the arrival of the railroad in 1887, which helped bring civilization.
+The Texas Rangers were eventually called to the territory in 1890 to quell the mob's depravities, though its activity continued into the early 20th century.

-By 1885, the pre-Mills area had reached a population of 6,493 and had become civilized enough to justify forming a new county.
+By 1885, the area had reached a population of 6,493 and had become civilized enough to justify forming a new county.
 At the time, the only significant communities were Center City, Mullin, Star, and Williams Ranch.
-Even so, both Goldthwaite and Mullin were only tent villages.
+Both Goldthwaite and Mullin were only tent villages.

-Known as "The Father of Mills County," district representative and Williams Ranch resident Phil H. Clements (1854–1932) lobbied in Austin for a new county in 1887, though planning for the county had started in 1885.
-There was opposition to creating the new county—Brown County, in particular, fought against it.
+Known as the Father of Mills County, district representative and Williams Ranch resident Phil H. Clements (1854–1932) lobbied in Austin for a new county in 1887, though planning for the county had started in 1885.
+Opposition to creating the new county arose; Brown County, in particular, fought against it.